kyleboas/tacticsjournal.com/drafts/Draft-2023-3-10-Match-Preview-Leicester-City-vs-Chelsea-11MAR2023.md

 Untitled 30.jpeg

-Tottenham's second-line was caught flat-footed, allowing Kelechi Iheanacho and James Maddison to easily work their way into the box 2v1, on the counter versus Japhet Tanganga, for the goal.
+Tottenham's second-line was caught flat-footed, allowing Kelechi Iheanacho and James Maddison to easily work their way into the box 2v1, on the counter versus Japhet Tanganga, for the Leicester City goal.

 ![](/images/945333C6-A8D2-4F8A-BDD4-8C52B19D3689.jpeg)